 Seriously, I missed my mom.
 The rest of the car ride was a quiet affair.
 Both of us lost in our thoughts, I am sure that hers were also about Eli.
 My mind was on repeat of the last time I saw his face, the hurt and the anger there.
 I could feel my stomach churning again.
 I decided that I needed to move to a safer memory, or else I was going to lose the vodka and peanuts I had on the plane.
 I picked out a memory that was safe and reminded me of a time that Eli and I were friends, best friends.

 We were sixteen and dad took us to a car lot, telling us he would only buy one car that we had to share.
 We spent hours on that lot arguing about which car to get.
 I really wanted the silver Volvo that shined like a nickel in the sun but Eli wanted this ugly green Trans Am.
 After hours of arguing, we decided we would decide this maturely, rock, paper, scissor style.
 We kept tying, some weird twin thing I guess.
 Finally, Dad had enough and refused to buy either, so he bought this ugly black 79' Chevy truck and we were pissed.
 However, after a few days we loved the hell out of that truck.
 I am pretty sure that we both lost our virginity in that truck.
-We named it Blackie and even worked out a driving schedule.
+The old truck saw us through almost every major milestone in high school.

 As we passed the sign telling me that we were now in Forks, I closed my eyes and took a deep breathe.
 Nothing has changed here.
 The buildings look the same in inky light.
 It was even raining.
 We quickly passed through town and were on the dirt road that led through the forest to my childhood home.
 Even though things hadn't changed in town, I knew nothing of my family's life here.
 I didn't even know where Eli lived, what he did for a living.
 I didn't even know if he was with "her" anymore.